bazcron/Spotter2/README.md

 Added a number to the right of the custom made rating bar, in the Add Issue Screen and the Edit Issue Screen, to give a better visual clue to the value being selected.

+Other Functionality:

+Set App orientation fixed to Portrait.

+Created a new Icon, Changed the default app icon to the new icon.